elai296/beauty_bar/features/be_01_create_products_endpoint.md

 #### postman endpoint example
 ![successful output](assets/be01_2.png)

-- notice the status code 500 on the middle right?
+- notice the status code 500 on the middle-right?